Global Commerce (GC)

 GC 401 - Global Commerce Senior Seminar (4 Credit Hours)

 This course serves as the culminating experience of the Global Commerce major.
 Students will combine their research, writing, teamwork, and presentation skills with interactions with professionals from the business and non-profits sectors to produce their final senior project.
 In addition to significant teamwork, semester project will include a sophisticated reflective component that requires students to articulate the connections among the curricular and co-curricular elements of their major experiences.
-Final projects will incorporate students’ language skills, knowledge related to their global focus, and understanding of organizational strategies and cultures as developed through the GC core courses, co-curricular opportunities and off-campus experience.
-GC 401 is required for all Global Commerce majors.
+Final projects will incorporate students’ foreign language and spreadsheet skills, knowledge related to their global focus, and understanding of organizational strategies and cultures as developed through the GC core courses, co-curricular opportunities and off-campus experience.
+Coursework may require attending co-curricular events.

 GC 451 - Senior Research (4 Credit Hours)